-“IP’s support of faculty research supports the University of Iowa’s research mission on a global scale,” said Russ Ganim, associate provost and dean of International Programs.
+“IP’s funding of faculty research supports Iowa’s research mission on a global scale,” said Russ Ganim, associate provost and dean of International Programs.
 “Funding from our office enables faculty to pursue their scholarship abroad, to connect with colleagues at international institutions of higher learning, and to burnish Iowa’s reputation as a leader in the generation of knowledge worldwide.”

 Faculty funding opportunities through International Programs include:

-Center for Asian and Pacific Studies Award (up to $3,000)
+Center for Asian and Pacific Studies Awards (up to $3,000)

 A faculty research award for those conducting research on East Asia, Southeast Asia, and the Pacific region.